ionutcirja/openweathermap-react-redux/README.md

 Test using ReactJS and Redux flux implementation

-Run npm install
+1. Run npm install
-Run npm start and open http://localhost:3000/ in a browser Run npm test to run unit tests
+2. Run npm start and open http://localhost:3000/ in a browser
+3. Run npm test to run unit tests

+TODO

+1. search for location via a form
+2. update data automatically
+3. add routes for location query